prvtllc/defamationlaw/src/pages/laws/michigan-defamation-law.md

 Cases providing the interpretation of Michigan defamation statutes and common law are continuously updated, we encourage you to check back frequently.

-Michigan "John Doe" lawsuit to uncover the identity of the poster of allegedly defamatory statements in Michigan, [Sarkar v.
+* Michigan "John Doe" lawsuit to uncover the identity of the poster of allegedly defamatory statements in Michigan, [Sarkar v.
 Doe](https://www.cybertrialattorney.com/posts/the-online-forum-defamation-case).
+* Michigan case where "Jane Doe" Plaintiff accused the Defendant of being a State actor through the use of subpoenas and other Court processes.
+[Doe v.
+Bakhsehtsyan](https://www.cyberlawyer.tech/doe-v-bakhsehtsyan/).

 ## Additional Michigan Defamation Law Information

 Additional information related to defamation laws as well as consultation for Michigan attorneys related to investigations of defamation for Michigan clients can be obtained by contacting patent attorney, digital forensics, and cyber security expert [Domingo J Rivera](http://www.cyberinternetlawyer.com) of AVM Technology, a consulting firm that assists attorneys and defamation victims uncover the culprits of cyber defamation in Michigan and throughout the U.S., Canada, and Europe.